407-610-2417

 • Use conversational language in your content

 A tool like AnswerThePublic can show you popular questions people are asking about your topic.
-Besides, don’t forget to check the “People Also Ask” section in Google—it’s another great source for finding question-based keywords to use in your strategy.
+Besides, don’t forget to check the “People Also Ask” section in Google.
+It’s another great way to spot question-based keywords to use in your SEO strategy.

 Conduct Competitor Keyword Analysis